Newsletter

 Two British Jews were stabbed in London’s Golders Green neighborhood on Wednesday, according to the Shomrim emergency response organization.

-Jewish security volunteers detained the suspected assailant, who was then subdued and arrested by police, the group said.
+Jewish security volunteers detained the suspected assailant, a 45-year-old man who was then subdued and arrested by police, the group said.

-Shomrim, a predominantly Haredi volunteer organization, did not specify the severity of the victims’ injuries, but said they were being treated by medical personnel from Hatzola, an ultra-Orthodox community group specializing in rapid emergency medical response.
+Shomrim, a predominantly Haredi volunteer organization, did not specify the severity of the victims’ injuries, but the Metropolitan Police of London wrote in a statement that the victims, a man in his 30s and a man in his 70s, were hospitalized and in “stable condition.”
+Shomrim said the victims were treated at the scene by medical personnel from Hatzola, an ultra-Orthodox community group specializing in rapid emergency medical response.

 “One male was seen running along Golders Green Road armed with a knife and attempting to stab Jewish members of the public,” Shomrim wrote on X.